Which single or multi-effects pedals should I choose for my electric violin?

 Discover how to create your own effects chain?

-Each single-effect pedal costs less than a multi-effects pedal.
-But if you want to find all the effects offered by a multi-effects pedal, you will need a large budget!
+Each single-effect pedal costs less than a multi-effects processor.
+But if you want to find all the effects offered by a multi-effects processor, you will need a large budget!
 In addition, you will need to invest in a support on which all pedals will be attached.
 Which complicates moving around: the weight will become a real discouragement when traveling…

-So, multi-effects or single-effect pedals for a beginner?
+So, multi-effects processor or single-effect pedals for a beginner?

 Unless you are interested in only one or two effects in order to round off the sound of your electric violin.
 In that case, combining two small single-effect pedals in a row will be easier to implement.

-In this video, you can watch Marek Kania, Polish violinist, he was using one 3Dvarius electric violin, one effects processor and one looper.
+In this video, you can watch Matt Bell, American violinist, he is using one 3Dvarius electric violin and one effects processor.

-Some tips for you to consider when choosing a multi-effects pedal
+Some tips for you to consider when choosing a multi-effects processor

 • Check its material structure (plastic or metal)